groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/caching-results/how-to-use-custom-cache-implementation.md

 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---
-Despite the fact that GroupDocs.Viewer implements caching to local drive out of the box, it also allows you to cache rendering result in your own way.
-You can do this by using *ICache* interface implementation.
+By default, GroupDocs.Viewer implements caching to local.
+But you can cache rendering result in your own way, for example, using Redis Cache.
+To do this, use the ICache interface implementation.

-Let see how to implement some custom cache implementation.
+To implement a custom cache using the Redis cache, follow these steps:

-## Using Redis cache (example)
+1. Create the RedisCache class that implements the [ICache](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.caching/icache) interface.

-The following steps should be followed.
+2. Instantiate the RedisCache class.

-* Create *RedisCache* class which implements [ICache](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.caching/icache) interface.
+3. Instantiate the [ViewerSettings](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewersettings) class.
+Specify the RedisCache object as a parameter of the constructor.
-* Instantiate the *RedisCache* class.
+4. Instantiate the [Viewer](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewer) class.
+Specify the [ViewerSettings](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewersettings) object as a parameter of the constructor.
-* Pass the reference of the *RedisCache* class instance into the constructor of [ViewerSettings](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewersettings) class instance.
+5. Call the [View](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewer/methods/view) method of the [Viewer](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewer) class.

-* Instantiate [Viewer](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewer) class with [ViewerSettings](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewersettings) object.
+The following code snippet shows how to implement a custom caching using RedisCache:

-* Call [View](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewer/methods/view) method of [Viewer](https://reference.groupdocs.com/net/viewer/groupdocs.viewer/viewer) class.
+{{< tabs "example1">}}

-Below is the code that demonstrates how to use custom caching for GroupDocs.Viewer:
+{{< tab "C#" >}}
 ```csharp
 using GroupDocs.Viewer.Caching;
 using System;